A Comprehensive Guide to Generator Safety

 Always keep a fully charged fire extinguisher nearby when operating your generator.
 And be on the lookout for symptoms of CO poisoning like light-headedness, dizziness, fatigue or nausea.
 If you or anyone nearby shows these signs, get to fresh air immediately and seek medical attention.

-For an easy reference to these safety tips, feel free to download a printable version.
+For an easy reference to these generator safety tips, feel free to download these printable tips.

 Do’s and don’ts for generator fuel storage